HKUSTDial/StatQA/README.md

 yourapikey
 ```

+## Hardware Platfrom

+8 NVIDIA 4090: for experiments of LLaMA models' evaluation.

+NVIDIA A800 (80G): for fine-tuning.

 ## Benchmark

 For our benchmark StatQA and mini-StatQA, we provide both CSV and JSON formatted benchmark versions in `StatQA/` file.
 If you want to conduct evaluations using them, please go to the **Evaluation** section.